oasis-open/openc2-iosacl-adapter/README.md

 ## Statement of Purpose

-- To demonstrate an adapter translating OpenC2 commands to Cisco IOS format (syntax) for Access Control Lists (ACLs) management, and
+- To demonstrate an adapter translating OpenC2 commands to Cisco ACL format (syntax) for Access Control Lists (ACLs) management, and

 - Provide an R code base to facilitate other prototype efforts,

 ### openc2-iosacl-adapter

-The openc2-iosacl-adapter is a software tool (Proof of Concept) written in R for parsing, translating, and executing OpenC2 commands to CISCO devices running IOS (Internetwork Operating System) and support Access Control Lists (ACL).
+The openc2-iosacl-adapter is a software tool (Proof of Concept) written in R for parsing, translating, and executing OpenC2 commands to CISCO devices running IOS (Internetwork Operating System) and IOS-XE, and support Access Control Lists (ACL).
 All the activity, response codes and messages are stored into a database.

-The repository contains source code (multiple interdependent R files) [here](https://github.com/oasis-open/openc2-iosacl-adapter/tree/master/code), a sample actuator (consumer) schema/strucure file with recommended information for inclusion [here](https://github.com/oasis-open/openc2-iosacl-adapter/tree/master/sample-actuator-information-file), OpenC2 sample commands for experimentation [here](https://github.com/oasis-open/openc2-iosacl-adapter/tree/master/sample-openc2-slpf-commands) and [here](https://github.com/oasis-open/openc2-iosacl-adapter/tree/master/sample-openc2-slpf-commands-for-terminal-use), and some other folders containing Cisco-related details to assist in the configuration of the actuator.
-The tool can be used as a command-line tool or as a R library which can be included in other applications.
+The repository contains source code (multiple interdependent R files) [here](https://github.com/oasis-open/openc2-iosacl-adapter/tree/master/code), a sample actuator (consumer) schema/strucure file with recommended information for inclusion [here](https://github.com/oasis-open/openc2-iosacl-adapter/tree/master/sample-actuator-information-file) (this is omitted if we connect the openc2-iosacl-adapter with an orchestrator), OpenC2 sample commands for experimentation [here](https://github.com/oasis-open/openc2-iosacl-adapter/tree/master/sample-openc2-slpf-commands) and [here](https://github.com/oasis-open/openc2-iosacl-adapter/tree/master/sample-openc2-slpf-commands-for-terminal-use), and some other folders containing Cisco-related details to assist in the configuration of the actuator.
+The tool can be used as a command-line tool or integrated in other applications, such as OpenC2 orchestrator or proxy.

 ### Conformance